Masrik-Dahir/Learning-Python/README.md

 # Learning-Python
-This repository is created to preserve the codes from the course Lrearning Python in linkedIn Learning Course includes:
+This repository is created to preserve the codes from the course 'Learning Python' in linkedIn Learning

+Instructor:  Joe Marini

+Course includes:
 1. Variables and expressions,
 2. dictionary and list,